 To become an RN coder, you need proper education, qualifications, experience, and certification as a registered nurse.
 Consider getting a diploma from a competent nursing school.
 Some coders get certification by completing and graduating from a medical coding course and acquiring a certified professional coder exam.

 These exams must be administered by authorized organizations like the American Association of Clinical Coders and Auditors, the American Health Information Management Association, and the American Academy of Professional Coders.

 Economic and Salary Perspective

-The Bureau of Labor Statistics suggests that qualified RN coders earn more annually than non-nursing medical coders.
+The Bureau of Labor Statistics suggests qualified RN coders earn more annually than non-nursing medical coders.
 The median annual salary for the latter per year is $42,630.
 By February 2021, self-disclosed salaries on some websites show a median salary of $74,128 annually.

-The amount is more than what the Bureau of Labor Statistics (BLS) reported in May 2019.
+The amount is more than the Bureau of Labor Statistics (BLS) reported in May 2019.
 The annual salary for RNs then was $73,300 annually.
 According to some nursing websites, medical coding administrators make $82,656 annually, while medical coding patrons earn $94,936 annually.

-Previous reports by the BLS indicate that job opportunities for health information and medical records technicians would rise exponentially by 2029.
+Previous reports by the BLS indicate that job opportunities for health information and medical records technicians will rise exponentially by 2029.
 The growth is more significant than more rapid than is the case in other industries.

 Medical coders and billers are highly respected and valued professionals in the healthcare industry.
 When RN coders do their work accurately, they facilitate revenue flow in the organization while enabling clinical staff to focus on giving patients the necessary care.